BisaMhealth/BisaApp/README.md

 ### Mobile App

+##This repository contains the following branches

+-Backend(Containing all APIs for both web and mobile), -Admin(Which has project files for the Administrator dashboard), -Frontend(Which represents the BisaApp web version) and -mobile(which contains the mobile app)

 To run the Bisa Health mobile app, follow these steps:

 1. Clone the repository to your local machine